• Skip to primary navigation

 This chocolate cake is very easy.
 All the ingredients are measured directly into a mug and mixed with a fork.
 The cake is microwaved instead of baked in the oven, so it cooks really quickly (takes 75 seconds in my microwave).
 When it's ready to eat, it's still warm, and the chocolate chips are all gooey and melty.
 This is the perfect solution to a Friday night craving for chocolate cake.

-If you don't have a microwave, you have options to bake the mug cake in the oven.
+If you don't have a microwave, you have the option of baking the mug cake in the oven.
 You could bake this in a toaster oven (or a conventional oven).
 Just make sure your mug is oven-safe.
 Or use a ramekin with a volume of at least 250 mL (1 cup).

 Learn how to make chocolate mug cake from scratch without eggs in the microwave with this easy recipe.
 It's quick and easy and serves one!